mde17/animatedSlider.js/README.md

 animated-content-slider
 =======================
-a jQuery plug-in that adds animation to contentsliders/banners/etc it uses the animate.css from Dan Eden -> http://daneden.me/animate/
+<p>a jQuery plug-in that adds animation to contentsliders/banners/etc
+it uses the animate.css from Dan Eden -> http://daneden.me/animate/ </p>

+<a href="http://cdpn.io/BxnhF">View it on CodePen</a>

 <h1>Options</h1>